ajays20078/go-docker/README.md

 # go-docker
-DockerFile to setup GoLang with ENV variables
+DockerFile to setup GoLang with ENV variables on ubuntu